dsweber2/infinite-jekyll/_posts/2019-09-13-Multiagents.md

 layout: page
 hidden: false
 ---
-inspired by rationally speaking 183 with L.A.
+Inspired by rationally speaking 183 with L.A.
 Paul. combining the idea of the modular mind and semicoherent rationality.

 Rational agents should oppose changes in their values.
 Should *non*rational